mainwp/mainwp-child/readme.txt

 = 0.5 =
 * Fixed issue with importing database with custom foreign key references
-* Fixed issue with disabled functions from the "suhosin" extension
+* Fixed issue with disabled functions from the "Suhosin" extension
 * Fixed issue with click-heatmap

 = 0.4 =
-Fixed cloning issue with custom prefix
+Fixed cloning issue with a custom prefix

 = 0.3 =
 * Fixed issues with cloning (not cloning the correct source if the source was cloned)